Sequence builders in Kotlin Coroutines

-> Here we used an iterator to get the next values.
-At any point, we can call it again, to jump in the middle of the builder function, and generate the next value.
-Would it be possible without coroutines?
-Maybe, if we would dedicate a thread for that.
-Such thread would need to be maintained, and that would be a huge cost.
+Here, we used an iterator to get the next values.
+At any point, we can call it again to jump into the middle of the builder function and generate the next value.
+Would this be possible without coroutines?
+Maybe, if we dedicated a thread for that.
+Such a thread would need to be maintained, and that would be a huge cost.
 With coroutines, it is fast and simple.
-Moreover, we can keep this iterator for as long as we wish to as it costs nearly nothing.
-Soon we will learn how this mechanism works under the hood (in the chapter Suspension under the hood).
+Moreover, we can keep this iterator for as long as we wish as it costs nearly nothing.
+Soon we will learn how this mechanism works under the hood (in the Coroutines under the hood chapter).

-> Here are a few ways how a sequence builder can be used.
-The most typical one is to generate a mathematical sequence.
-For instance, a Fibonacci sequence.
+There are a few use cases where sequence builders are used.
+The most typical one is generating a mathematical sequence, like a Fibonacci sequence.

-> We've learned about the sequence builder, and why it needs suspension to work correctly.
-We've seen suspension in action, it is time to dive even deeper to understand how suspension works when we use it directly.
+We've learned about the sequence builder and why it needs suspension to work correctly.
+Now that we've seen suspension in action, it is time to dive even deeper to understand how suspension works when we use it directly.

 Even better, it offers flow builders.
 Flow is a similar but much more powerful concept which we will explain later in the book.

 See item Prefer Sequence for big collections with more than one processing step in the Effective Kotlin.

 SequenceScope is annotated with